Democratic Vistas

-Democratic Vistas is a book by American author Walt Whitman published in 1871.
+Democratic Vistas is a book by the American author Walt Whitman, published in 1871.
 It is considered an early classic work of comparative politics and letters.
 Whitman, who was then working as a federal clerk, does much to expound on the influence of the Louisiana Purchase and expansion on the American spirit, character, and body politic (foreshadowing Frederick Jackson Turner's frontier thesis).
-In it, he criticizes Thomas Carlyle's Shooting Niagara: and after? and other literary works.
-It also comments on the Industrial Revolution and the predecessors of Modernism, which chose restraint and rationality above emotion and feelings.
+He also criticizes Thomas Carlyle's Shooting Niagara: and after? and other literary works and comments on the Industrial Revolution and the predecessors of Modernism, which chose restraint and rationality above emotion and feelings.

-Whitman condemned the corruption and greed of the Gilded Age, denouncing the post-Civil War materialism that had overtaken the country.
+Whitman condemns the corruption and greed of the Gilded Age, denouncing the post-Civil War materialism that had overtaken the country.
 “Never was there, perhaps, more hollowness at heart than at present, and here in the United States.
-Genuine belief seems to have left us,” he wrote.
-His solution to the moral crisis was literature: "Two or three really original American poets...would give more compaction and more moral identity, (the quality to-day most needed) to these States, than all its Constitutions, legislative and judicial ties,” he declared, believing that literature would unite the country.
+Genuine belief seems to have left us,” he writes.
+His solution to the moral crisis is literature: "Two or three really original American poets...would give more compaction and more moral identity, (the quality to-day most needed) to these States, than all its Constitutions, legislative and judicial ties,” he declares, believing that literature would unite the country.